-Whether you’re starting a new kitchen garden or extending an existing one, it’s important to take time to choose where to site your garden to ensure your crops have the best chance of success.
+Whether you’re starting a new vegetable garden or extending an existing one, take time to choose where to site your garden to ensure your crops have the best chance of success.
 We”ll show you how.

 Choosing a Location for Your New Vegetable Beds